School of Intuitive Herbalism

 Learning from the plants directly

-Founded in 2008 from Ruskin Apothecary, a small turf roofed Apothecary next to the one of the mill lakes in the Horsley valley, the school has slowly and steadily grown from offering evening classes to an entire 3-7 year apprenticeship style training.
+Starting in 2008 from Ruskin Apothecary, a small turf roofed Apothecary next to the one of the mill lakes in the Horsley valley, the school has slowly and steadily grown from offering short evening classes to an entire 3-7 year apprenticeship style training.

 We have published three books, all incredibly well recieved, to be able to share our work and insight from the school.
 The first ‘Intuitive Herbalism (2014)‘ is a short guide to some of the core concepts and approaches in the school and is now available at a low cost as an e-book.
 The second ‘Weeds in the Heart (2017)’ was many years labour of love for Nathaniel Hughes and Fiona Owen – it is a large, case bound book full of Fiona’s stunning gold embossed paintings and Nathaniel’s lyrical reflections on countless meetings with the plants.
 Our latest book ‘Wild Enchantments (2024)‘ was designed to make this work even more accessible by combing an indepth book with a set of 33 Plant Wisdom cards – printed to an extemely high quality and entirely in the UK using the most ecological printers we could find to work with.